The family Charadriidae is very large with seventy species listed and is split into subfamilies.

 Subfamily: CHARADRIINAE (Leach 1820)

-Genera: There are thirty-four species of plover within the Charadrius genus.
+Genera: There are eleven species of plover within the Charadrius genus.

 Charadrius – Late Latin; charadrius yellowish bird mentioned in the Vulgate Bible (late 4th century) (Greek; kharadrios unknown plain-coloured nocturnal birds that dwelt in ravines and river valleys (kharadra ravine) (Linnaeus 1758)

-• North America: Common Ringed, Semipalmated, Wilson’s, Killdeer, Piping, Snowy, Mountain.
+• North America: Common Ringed, Semipalmated, Killdeer, Piping.

-• Central and South America: Semipalmated, Wilson’s, Killdeer, Piping, Snowy, Collared, Puna, Two-banded, Rufous-chested, Mountain.
+• Central and South America: Semipalmated, Killdeer, Piping.

 C. v. vociferus (Linnaeus 1758)